The 28th Regime (EU)

-Updates, resources, and readiness tools for Europe’s planned optional company framework for innovative firms.
+Updates, resources, and templates for Europe's planned optional company framework for innovative firms.

 Europe is preparing an optional EU-wide "28th regime" for innovative companies.
 This site tracks what's official, what's proposed (EU-Inc.), and what founders and advisors should watch next.